Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 6. Beneficial Nematodes

-These microscopic roundworms attack and kill soil-dwelling insects like June bug grub worms.
+These microscopic roundworms attack and kill soil-dwelling insects, such as June bug larvae.

 The nematodes seek out their prey.
-They then release beneficial bacteria into the insect’s body that will kill it in 24 to 48 hours.
+They then release beneficial bacteria into the insect’s body, which will kill it within 24 to 48 hours.

-To use them, you’ll need to buy them from a garden center or online store and then apply them according to the instructions that come with your order.
+To use them, buy them from a garden center or online store, then apply them according to the instructions that come with your order.

 However, make sure you water your lawn before applying the nematodes.
-Moist soil will help them get to where they need to be quicker.
+Moist soil will help them get to where they need to be more quickly.

 7. Essential Oils

-Many types of essential oils will repel June bugs.
+Some essential oils may help repel June bugs.
 Some of these are cedar, eucalyptus, lavender, and pennyroyal.

-You can use these oils to naturally repel the pesky critters by spraying them directly on areas where the June bug infestations are concentrated.
+You can use these essential oils to naturally repel the pesky insects by spraying them directly on areas where the June bug infestations are concentrated.

-You can make a homemade June bug repellent spray by combining 15 drops of your essential oils of choice in a cup of water.
+You can make a homemade June bug repellent spray by combining 15 drops of your chosen essential oil with a cup of water.
 Use this measurement as a guide when making larger batches of this plant-based repellent.

 9. Tomato Plants

-Consider planting tomato plants in your garden for a satisfying, organic way to repel green June beetles on plants.
+Consider planting tomato plants in your garden for a satisfying, organic way to repel June bugs.

 10. Vinegar

-Vinegar also makes a natural bug repellent for June bugs and other bugs on your plants and around the house.
-Mix one part water with one part vinegar and add it to a spray bottle.
+Vinegar also makes a natural bug repellent for June bugs and other insects on your plants and around the house.
+Mix 1 part water with 1 part vinegar, then add it to a spray bottle.

 11. Mycotrol ESO Insecticide